activisthandbook/activisthandbook/articles/resources/websites.md

 -   [**Leading Change Network**](https://leadingchangenetwork.org/resource-center/?utm_source=activisthandbook.org) ([Twitter](https://twitter.com/LeadingChangeNt?utm_source=activisthandbook.org)): We're a global community working for local and systemic change.
 We exist to develop civic leadership, organizations and campaigns to change the world.

 -   [**NEON**](https://www.neweconomyorganisers.org/work/support-resources/toolkits?utm_source=activisthandbook.org): "We offer hands-on support and training for campaigners, organisers, communications and operations teams working across social movements."
 Also check out their [webinars](https://www.neweconomyorganisers.org/work/support-resources/webinars-skillshares?utm_source=activisthandbook.org) and [messaging guides](https://www.neweconomyorganisers.org/work/support-resources/webinars-skillshares?utm_source=activisthandbook.org).

+-   [**WeRise**](https://werise-toolkit.org/en/toolkit?utm_source=activisthandbook.org): "We Rise is a Resource For Anyone Who Wants to Change the World.
+You will learn from living movement building stories, the strategic choices on which they are built, and hear the voices of those involved.
+You can download tools and related material for use in your own work wherever you are and whatever your needs."

 ## Blogs, journals & magazines